mikestowe/CPHL/README.md

     - *mimeType*: the mime-type of the format (eg: application/json)
     - *schema*: the URL to the schema for this format
 - *docHref*: the URL to online documentation for this action
-- *code*: an array of available code libraries for this action
+- *code*:
+  - form:
-  - *{language}*
+    - (array):
-    - href: the URL of the code library accessible to the client
+      - *name*: the name of the field
+      - *type*: the field type (text, textarea, radio, etc)
+      - value: the default value
+      - *required*: boolean declaring whether or not field is required
+      - {other attributes}: other attributes such as maxLength, patterns, etc
     - *version*: the version of the code
     - *md5*: md5 of the code for quick comparison
     - *expiration*: timestamp of when the code cache expires
+    - *recordSpecific*: true/false bool if the form can be used for similiar operations across different records
+  - logic:
+    - *href*: href of the code to pull to be parsed/ compiled
+    - *version*: the version of the code
+    - *md5*: md5 of the code for quick comparison
+    - *expiration*: timestamp of when the code cache expires
-    - *recordSpecific*: true/false bool if the code can be used for similiar operations across different records
+    - *recordSpecific*: true/false bool if the form can be used for similiar operations across different records

 <h5>Reserved Names</h5>
 Within the _links collections certain key names are reserved for specific actions.
 These are based on the most commonly used hypermedia links, as well as CRUD for that specific collection/ item.
 They include: